-Our very own Martin Rowney, GML Associate and Archaeologist, is also a talented sculptor.
-His incredible Honours sculptures—that reference medical, biological and digital networks—recently received three awards for emerging artists.
+The incredible Honours sculptures—which reference medical, biological and digital networks—received three awards for emerging artists in 2016.
 They were created from gauges and light switches that were salvaged from the renovation of the John Curtin School of Medical Research (JCSMR) at the Australian National University (ANU) in 2014.

-While much of the popular collection has been sold, the remaining sculptures will be exhibited at the Belconnen Community Services Gallery from 23 January–10 February 2017.
+Some of the sculptures were exhibited at the Belconnen Community Services Gallery earlier in 2017.

-Adding to the accolades is a reference to the sculptures in the Sydney Morning Herald which lauded the diversity of the work generated by the ANU School of Arts in 2016.
+The sculptures were referenced in the Sydney Morning Herald which lauded the diversity of the work generated by the ANU School of Arts in 2016.
 It highlighted the unique engagement of the artworks with other schools on the campus.

 *This article was originally published on 22 December 2016 and has been updated for currency.